Teen Crystal Meth Addiction

 Getting Help Early On

-The best way to fight teen crystal meth addiction is to identify it early and address the situation immediately.
-If your teen is under the age of 18, he or she does not have to voluntarily enter treatment.
-As their parent or legal guardian, you have the right to make the executive decision that teen crystal meth rehab is necessary for your child and take steps to make that happen.
-An intervention, however, can still be a handy tool.
-By preparing your teen for what to expect during treatment and including him or her in the process, an intervention can help you to put the responsibility for their continued health in their hands by letting them know that rehab is not a punishment, but a medical treatment that will help them get their lives back.
+If your teen is under the age of 18, he or she does not have to enter treatment.
+As the parent or legal guardian, you have the right to make the executive decision that teen crystal meth rehab is necessary.
+An intervention can be a handy tool.
+It is best to prepare your teen for what to expect during treatment.
+Include him or her in the process.
+An intervention can help you to put the responsibility for their continued health in their hands.
+Also, you must let them know that rehab is not a punishment, but a medical treatment that will help them get their lives back.

 Temptations and cravings can seem to come out of nowhere, surprising parents and teens alike.
 The best way to handle the issue is to enroll your teen in a long-term, residential treatment program that is designed specifically for teenagers, one that addresses the medical issues caused by crystal meth addiction as well as the psychological dependence that comes with abusing a drug in order to function.